geokhoury/htu-ictc6-python-webapp-development/W5/S2/CA10/linked_list/README.md

 A binary tree is a non-linear data structure and therefore there is more than one way to traverse (run) through the tree data.

-A binary tree supports multiple methods of traversal, and we will be implementing the follwoing:
+A binary tree supports multiple methods of traversal, and we will be implementing the following:
     * `print_inorder(self, root)` -- Prints the tree with **inorder traversal**.
     * `print_preorder(self, root)` -- Prints the tree with **preorder traversal**.
     * `print_postorder(self, root)` -- Prints the tree with **postorder traversal**.